On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Critical reflections and threats to validity

 \subsection{Credibility -- Internal validity}

-Internal validity refers to the confidence in the correctness of results.
-This study relied exclusively on interviews which is why we identify multiple threats to internal validity that relate to completeness and our confidence in representation of participants' experiences.
+As our study relies exclusively on interviews, we identify multiple threats to internal validity related to completeness and confidence in representing the participants' experiences.

 First, we identify the risk of biased data collection.
-Most of our interviewees were recruited through convenience sampling.
-Convenience sampling introduces a risk for biases as the relation of interviewer and interviewee influences the form and content of conversation.
-To mitigate the effect of these biases we also recruited interviewees through other channels.
+Most of our interviewees were recruited through convenience sampling, which introduces a risk for biases as the relation of interviewer and interviewee might influence the conversation.
+To mitigate, we avoided recruiting individuals which were known to the researchers through earlier collaboration.
+4 out of 15 interviewees match this criteria, one of which was also associated with the institution of the researchers when the interview was conducted.
+Further, also recruited interviewees through other means.
 We reached out to a broad international audience by inviting \stackoverflow{} users to interviews.
-We also recruited developers in everyday situations (e.g., developer conferences or train rides).
-In addition, participants share their experience on the basis of their role or perceptions of what the researcher wants to hear.
+We also recruited developers in everyday situations (e.g., developer conferences or train rides).{1.4} In addition, participants share their experience on the basis of their role or perceptions of what the researcher wants to hear.
 To reduce the effect of this positionality on the results of our work, we recruited developers from multiple countries who have different roles in various companies situated in several industry sectors.
 Related to this, we identify the risk that interviewees provide socially desirable answers or that they are reproducing dominant or common discourses instead of offering insights which are rooted in their own lived experiences.
-To mitigate this risk we used Charmaz' techniques for semi-structured interviews which encourage interviewees to reflect and re-contextualise their perspectives~\citep[$\S4\P1$ p.85]{charmaz_constructing_2014}.
-Taking a neutral stance, only nudging interviewees to go deeper in their reflections we reduce the likelihood of influencing participants' construction of answers.
-We also follow a systematic guideline for the construction of interview guides for semi-structured interviews by \citet{kallio_systematic_2016}.
-Following their recommendation, we provide access to interview guides through the supplementary material of this publication~\citep{swillus_interview_2025}.
+To mitigate this risk we used Charmaz' techniques for semi-structured interviews which encourage interviewees to reflect and re-contextualise ~\citep[$\S4\P1$ p.85]{charmaz_constructing_2014}.
+Taking a neutral stance, only nudging interviewees to go deeper in their reflections, we reduce the likelihood of influencing participants.
+We follow a systematic guideline for the construction of (semi-structured) interview guides by \citet{kallio_systematic_2016}.
+For transparency, we make the interview guide available~\citep{swillus_interview_2026}.